manojkulkarni30/GravatarHelper.NetStandard/README.md

 ```
 There are different overload methods available where you can specify different parameters like image size, file extension, rating, gravatar default image type etc.

-## How To Get the QR Code Image For Gravatar Profile ?
+## Get the QR Code Image For Gravatar Profile:

 To get the QR code image for email address "[example@test.com](mailto:example@test.com)", use the following syntax in web application